-The term market in the finance world usually refers to both – primary market and the secondary market.
+The term market in the finance world usually refers to both – the primary market and the secondary market.
 Both markets are part of the capital market.
-The primary market, as the name suggests, is the space where securities are created.
-The secondary, on the other hand, is meant for trading those securities.
-Capital markets are complex, thus without having clear segregation, it becomes challenging to understand the concepts in-depth.
-One of the first steps to understand both the markets entirely is to know the difference between primary market vs secondary market.
+As the name suggests, the primary market is the space where securities are created.
+On the other hand, the secondary is meant for trading those securities.
+Capital markets are complex; thus, without having clear segregation, it becomes challenging to understand the concepts in-depth.
+One of the first steps to understand both the markets entirely is to know the difference between the primary market vs secondary market.

 The market where a company raises capital for the first time is known as the primary market.
 Companies issue IPO (initial public offering) in the primary market only.
 The market offers an opportunity for investors to buy securities directly from the issuing company.
 By buying securities or stock from the primary market, investors help companies to raise capital.
 So, the overall capital that the company has on the balance sheet includes the contribution from the investors in the primary market.

-Prior to the IPO, the issuer and the investment bankers carry a marketing campaign, where they convince investors about the worth and potential of the investment.
+Before the IPO, the issuer and the investment bankers carry out a marketing campaign, where they convince investors about the worth and potential of the investment.
 Generally, the prices are very volatile in the primary market because of abrupt demands.
 This is one reason why companies prefer to keep the price of the initial issue low.

 A company can raise money from the primary market even after the securities list on the secondary market.
 A company can do so by issuing the right shares to the investors at a price lower than the prevailing secondary market price.
 This way, the company also rewards the investor for contributing to the company at an early stage.

 Shares that the company issued in the primary market get listed on the secondary market.
-All the exchanges such as NYSE, NASDAQ, German DAX, and Australian Stock exchange and more come under the secondary market.
+All the exchanges such as NYSE, NASDAQ, German DAX, Australian Stock exchange, and more come under the secondary market.
 Secondary markets allow retail investors to invest in the securities and earn a profit.
-Investors in the secondary market trade between themselves, and there is minimum or no interference of the issuing company.
+Investors in the secondary market trade between themselves, and there is minimum or no interference from the issuing company.